How to Prevent Slips, Trips and Falls in the Workplace

 Put simply, if accidents happen in your business, to any of your staff, that’s bad news for you.
 We’re talking about lots of work hours lost, which translate to negative productivity.
 What’s worse: We’re talking about big amounts of dollars you might spend on claims and legal obligations.

 The good news: Slips, trips and falls are 100% preventable!
 It’s all about education and proper implementation of safety measures.

 Check out this infographic on how you can prevent slips, trips and falls in your workplace.

 Protect your workforce from costly accidents.
-Inquire about anti-slip solutions today
+Shop for anti-slip solutions today

 EDUCATE your business about the importance of occupational safety:

 Safety is everyone’s responsibility.
 While the guiding principles are usually designed from the top and executed down, the value of workplace safety should be appreciated by everyone across the board, regardless of function or role.

 At the management level: Design safety procedures and conduct training to educate your workers on how to “recognize and avoid” slip, trip and fall hazards.
 Make sure to provide the proper personal protective equipment (PPE) they need for the job.

 Get familiar with the occupational safety-related legislation that applies to your business (which varies on federal and state levels).
 These references from SWA and Comcare are good places to start.
 If in doubt, consult a lawyer specialising in WorkCover.